-- Choroidal melanoma: Choroidal melanoma is the most common subtype of uveal melanoma.
-Choroidal melanoma begins in the layer of blood vessels – the choroid – beneath the retina.
-You may be interested in 2012 article by the American Academy of Ophthalmology discussing the differences between choroidal nevi and choroidal melanoma.
+- Choroidal melanoma begins in the layer of blood vessels – the choroid – beneath the retina.
+It is the most common type of uveal melanoma.
+A 2012 article by the American Academy of Ophthalmology discusses the differences between choroidal nevi and choroidal melanoma.

-- Conjunctival melanoma: Conjunctival melanoma is very rare.
-It often appears as a raised tumor and may contain little or even no pigment, or color.
+The conjunctiva is the clear tissue that covers the white part of the eye, as well as the inside of the eyelids.
+Conjunctival melanoma is very rare.
+It often appears as a raised tumor and may contain little or even no pigment.
 Conjunctival melanoma most commonly occurs in the bulbar conjunctiva – the mucous membrane that covers the outer surface of the eyeball.
-Unlike other forms of eyemelanoma that spread most often to the liver, when conjunctival melanoma spreads, it most often spreads to the lungs.
+Unlike other forms of ocular melanoma that spread most often to the liver, when conjunctival melanoma spreads, it most often spreads to the lungs.

 Frequency, Incidence & Risk Factors